 To install an extension in VSCode, you can press the large extensions button on the left, as shown in the following screenshot:

 It will open the extensions marketplace.
 In there, enter Python in the search bar to find all extensions that have something to do with Python.
 You can click the extensions to read more about them and press the install button to install an extension.

 The Best VSCode Python Extensions

-For Python programming, you at least want to install the official Python extension.
+You at least want to install the official Python extension for Python programming.
 It offers many features you’ll need, like IntelliSense, linting, debugging, code navigation, code formatting, refactoring, variable explorer, test explorer, snippets, and more.

 Visual Studio IntelliCode